 Digital-only magazines have had their ups, downs, and (in some cases) its “in-betweens.”
 While some digital magazines have remained powerful and influential after going digital, others have since been discontinued.
 And some of them end up seeing the light of print again after they go digital for while.

-Publishers have their reasons for adopting digital only magazines–from a decline in circulation to a loss in ad pages.
+Publishers have their reasons for adopting digital-only magazines–from a decline in circulation to a loss in ad pages.
+Right now, with the world the way it is, we may see even more publications going the digital route in order to save money, but the real question will be whether they can adopt a subscription website business model that actually increases revenue, or even keeps them afloat.
 One of the publishers below was very clear about why they went digital: print advertising went from 95% to 5% of their revenue.
 All of their ad revenue moved online.
 Why?
 Because advertisers want online advertising analytics.

 5 pubs that turned from print to become digital-only magazines and portals

 What we’ve learned from the analysis of these magazines that spans four years, is that when you switch to a digital-only platform and still rely on ads as your primary source of revenue, it’s not enough.

 Adopting a web magazine subscription model, where you digitize your archives, curate the digitized content and sell it as a premium product, is how we’ve been helping our publishing partners—and it works.
 Once the library is up and ready, the sky is the limit on profits, though for some of the cases below, they may have gotten in too deep.

 Unfortunately a few below turned to digital to save a penny, and didn’t unfortunately you can’t move to digital without a plan to succeed beyond web ads, as you’ll soon discover.

 One of the most internationally recognized publications became one of the most powerful digital-only magazines…for a moment.